4d/docs/docs/Concepts/dt_blob.md

 $type:= Value type($myBlob) // Blob
 ```

+> When converting a 4D.Blob to a scalar blob, if the size of the 4D.Blob exceeds the maximum size for scalar blobs, the resulting scalar blob is empty.
+For example, when the maximum size for scalar blobs is 1GB, if you convert a 4D.Blob of 1.5GB to a scalar blob, you obtain an empty blob.

 ## Modifying a scalar blob

 Unlike blob objects, scalar blobs can be altered.
 For example: